 Bilateral relations focus on promoting economic ties, global issues such as climate change mitigation, sustainable development strategies, Germany’s assistance in reforming the Indonesian vocational training sector and cooperation in international organisations.
 Cooperation on many overarching issues intensified in 2022 during the parallel German G7 Presidency and Indonesian G20 Presidency.
 The Just Energy Transition Partnership (JETP) was launched on 15 November 2022 between Indonesia, the G7 (during Germany’s Presidency) and other partners with a view to accelerating the Indonesian energy transition.

 A strategic dialogue was also launched between the two countries’ Foreign Ministers in 2022.

-As the largest members of the European Union and the Association of Southeast Asian Nations (ASEAN) respectively, Germany and Indonesia connect on numerous points on the regional policy front.
-In 2019 and 2020, Indonesia and Germany worked together as non‑permanent members of the United Nations Security Council.
+As the largest members of the European Union and the Association of Southeast Asian Nations (ASEAN) respectively, Germany and Indonesia have numerous common focal points on the regional policy front, too.

-As the country with the world’s largest Muslim population, Indonesia is an important partner for Germany in the dialogue on religious issues and the prevention of radicalisation.
+As the country with the world’s largest Muslim population, Indonesia is an important partner in dialogue on religious issues and the prevention of radicalisation.

-In the field of culture and education, Germany is highly regarded in Indonesia.
-It enjoys an excellent reputation as a place to study and engage in research and has for years been one of the top choices for Indonesian students wanting to study abroad.
-The German language also keeps growing in popularity in Indonesia.
+Germany enjoys an excellent reputation as a place to study and engage in research and has for years been one of the top choices for Indonesian students wanting to study abroad.
+The German language also remains very popular in Indonesia.
 There are currently more than 150,000 Indonesians learning German.